cypress-io/cypress-documentation/source/guides/guides/command-line.md

 cypress run --record
 ```

-You can {% url 'read more about recording runs here' projects-dashboard#Setup %}.
+You can {% url 'read more about recording runs here' dashboard-service#Setup %}.

 ## `cypress open`